anypoint-web-components/awc/README.md

 # Anypoint Web Components

-This module consists of all base Anypoint web components.
+Base UI web components made for Material Design with the compatibility layer with Anypoint Platform.
 Use them to build an OSS app UI using Material Design with an ability to switch to Anypoint theme on demand.

 [![tests](https://github.com/anypoint-web-components/awc/actions/workflows/deployment.yml/badge.svg)](https://github.com/anypoint-web-components/awc/actions/workflows/deployment.yml)